Perfect Draft: 3rd in a 12-Team ESPN PPR League

 - No TEs before the fifth round: Again, we look to opportunity cost.
 The ‘onesie’ positions are important, but their name emphasizes the problem.
 You only start one.
 The need for only a single tight end each week should give higher priority to other positions.
 So, I’ll look for value elsewhere until a suitable option can be found.

 Early first-round picks have been reserved for the elite tier of running backs.
 These are players involved in both the running and passing game for their respective teams.
-Based on the scoring format, the Draft Analyzer shows Bell to score the most points over the season compared to the other recommended players available.
+Based on the scoring format, the Draft Hero shows Bell to score the most points over the season compared to the other recommended players available.
 Bell’s value based draft (VBD) score of 162 was the clear choice compared to the rest (125, 136, 131, and 92).
 There’s no way a player of Bell’s potential would fall to me at Pick 22.
 If you find yourself in this position, thank the fantasy gods and grab a top-tier running back to anchor your team.
 With such a strong start, this would allow me to be flexible in the second round depending on who was still on the board.

 An RB-RB or RB-WR start were both considered here.
 The critical component in either strategy is value.
 Not just any running back or receiver should be selected.
 Players who project to be the No. 1 on their team create the greatest advantage for your team.
 The ‘zig, while others are zagging’ mantra, was kept firmly at the forefront of my thought process as the second round began.